oemof/tespy/doc/tespy_modules/networks.rst

 example mass fractions smaller than 0 and larger than 1 or negative pressure.
 Also, the large stepwidth can adjust enthalpy or pressure to quantities that are not covered by the fluid property databases.
-This would cause an inability
-e. g. to calculate a temperature from pressure and enthalpy in the next iteration of the algorithm.
+This would cause an inability e.g. to calculate a temperature from pressure and enthalpy in the next iteration of the algorithm.
 In order to improve convergence stability, we have added a convergence check.